HDFGroup/h5serv/docs/Authorization.rst

-If neither the requested object (Group, Dataset, or Committed Datatype) nor the object's root group has an Access Control List (ACL), authorization is not required and no authentication string needs to be suplied.
+If neither the requested object (Group, Dataset, or Committed Datatype) nor the object's root group has an Access Control List (ACL), authorization is not required and no authentication string needs to be supplied.
 See :doc:`../AclOps`) for information on how to use ACL's.

 If the requested object (or object's root group), does have an ACL, authorization may be required (if the object is not publically readable),